-The Pediatric Advanced Life Support Program (PALS) was created in cooperation with the American Heart Association and the American Academy of Pediatrics, to assist the health care provider participant to recognize early signs of pediatric and infant distress and intervene to prevent respiratory and cardiopulmonary arrest.
+The Pediatric Advanced Life Support Program (PALS) was created in cooperation with the American Heart Association and the American Academy of Pediatrics to assist the health care provider to recognize early signs of pedaitric and infant distress and intervene to prevent respiratory and cardiopulmonary arrest.
 In addition, the course is designed to enhance cognitive and psychomotor skills needed to resuscitate and stabilize critically ill infants and children.

-Program Accreditation: PALS standards are set by the American Heart Association and the American Academy of Pediatrics.
-All participants who sucessfully pass the completion criteria for the course will be issued a PALS provider card, affirming completion of the course.
-PALS certification must be updated every two years.
+PALS Standards are set by the American Heart Association and the American Academy of Pediatrics.
+All participants who successfully pass the completion criteria for the course will be issued a PALS provider card, affirming completion of the course.
+PALS training must be updated every 2 years.